Skip to content

 In addition to the tax-free allowance you already get, you can subtract certain costs from the gain.
 These include fees for advertising the asset, funds spent on improving it, legal fees associated with the sale, and stamp duty and VAT.

-There are some costs you’re not allowed to deduct, including interest on a loan to buy the asset or costs you can claim as business expenses.
+There are some costs you’re not allowed to deduct.
+These include interest on a loan to buy the asset or costs you can claim as business expenses.

 If you’re not confident about the calculation or what you can and can’t claim for, it’s a good idea to seek the advice of a tax specialist.
 Otherwise, you could end up paying the wrong amount.